programminghistorian/jekyll/lessons/topic-modeling-and-mallet.md

 ./bin/mallet
 ```

 A list of commands should appear.
-If it does, congratulations – you’ve
+If it does, congratulations – you've
 installed it correctly!

 Typing in MALLET Commands